revelaction/privage/README.md

 ## Create a credentials file

-In `privage`, credentials are structured text (.toml files), that can not only contain passwords, but any other data associated with a website, like API keys, 2-factor backup codes, etc.
+In `privage`, credentials are structured text (`.toml` files), that can contain not only passwords, but any other data associated with a website, like API keys, 2-factor backup codes, etc.

-To add a barebone credentials file (that you can later edit), use the command `add`, specifying a `category` (for credential files it should be always `credential`) and a `label` (any string that good describes the website, f.ex.  `somewebsite.com@loginname`). u can use
+To add a barebone credentials file (that you can later edit), use the command `add`, specifying a `category` (for credential files it should always be `credential`) and a `label` (any string that good describes the website, f.ex.
+`somewebsite.com@loginname`).

     privage add credential somewebsite.com@loginname
     An encrypted file was saved for 📖 somewebsite.com@loginname  🔖credential

-`privage` will generate a password, put the password (among other fields) in a `.toml` file and encrypt that file under the `category` 'credential'.
+`privage` will generate a random password, put the password (among other fields) in a `.toml` file and encrypt that file under the `category` 'credential'.

 It is recommended to use some naming convention for the credentials label, like `<url>@loginname`